A Safe Food Ingredient

 Sucralose is made by a multi-step process that starts with ordinary table sugar (sucrose) and replaces three hydrogen-oxygen groups on the sugar molecule with three chlorine atoms.
 This results in a stable sweetener that tastes like sugar, but is calorie-free.

 After being discovered, sucralose was put through a conclusive safety testing program over a 20-year period.
-Today sucralose is permitted for use as a sweetener in more than 80 countries.
+Today sucralose is permitted for use worldwide.